Open Call Project

 ▼Number of Artists to be Recruited

-2 to 3 per year
+2 to 5 groups per year

 ▼Project Implementation Period (Stay Creation Period)